ghdl/ghdl/README.md

 Co-simulation with foreign applications is supported through Verilog Procedural Interface (VPI) and/or VHPIDIRECT.
 See [ghdl.github.io/ghdl-cosim](https://ghdl.github.io/ghdl-cosim).

-Can synthesize arbitrarily complex VHDL designs into a VHDL 1993 netlist, which can be implicitly or explicitly used in open source or vendor synthesis frameworks.
+Can synthesize arbitrarily complex VHDL designs into a VHDL 1993 netlist, which can be implicitly or explicitly used in open-source or vendor synthesis frameworks.

 GHDL is free software: